ShreyaChivilkar/ATLSHIELD/README.md

    tail -f atlShield.log

-### Tableau: Visualizations
+### 📊 Tableau Visualizations

-1. All the developed dashboards are published on Tableau Public: https://public.tableau.com/app/profile/shreya.chivilkar/viz/CrimeAnalysisAtlantaDashboard/Dashboard1?publish=yes
+All dashboards developed as part of this project are published on [Tableau Public](https://public.tableau.com/app/profile/shreya.chivilkar/viz/CrimeAnalysisAtlantaDashboard/Dashboard1?publish=yes).

-The workbook can be download for checking out the design implementations
+You can also download the workbook from the same link to explore the design, layout, and implementation details.

 ---
 ## 📁 Project Structure